unixunion/py-solace-provision/README.md

 Now you can run `python pysolpro.py` --help

-## Configuring
+## Broker Configuring

 See solace.yaml for how to set up broker credentials and API endpoints.
-Config is loaded from locations:

     PYSOLPRO_CONFIG=data/broker1.yaml

+If the config file above is not found, it is searched for in the following locations:

+    ".",
+    "/",
+    "/opt/pysolpro",
+    "/etc/pysolpro"

 The config file also denotes which API's to generate commands for.
-There are 3 options, `config`, `action` and `monitor`.
+There are 3 API's available, `config`, `action` and `monitor`.
+These depend on the `pip` installed `solace-semp-*` packages from Installation steps.

-Configuring the API's example:with
+Configuring the API's example:

     commands:
       config: